Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 <p style="text-align: center; font-style: italic;"> Not the fish tank of my childhood, but similar. </p>

 Household fish aren’t the only ones subjected to such conditions.
-Many of us live in areas with dirty air.
+Many of us share their situation by living in areas with dirty air.
 Here’s a map of PM2.5 pollution (tiny particles that cause a host of health problems) across the U.S.:

 <center>